 - Students who graduate with a minimum CGPA of 3.5 over 4 in the PGD programme are automatically eligible to enrol in the MA programme. - Students with a CGPA between 3.0 and 3.49 in the PGD programme may be given the opportunity to take a written and oral qualifying exam.
-Successful candidates who pass both components of the qualifying exam will be enrolled.
+Successful candidates who pass both components of the exam will be enrolled.
 Candidates who do not pass one or both components of the qualifying exam will not be admitted to the MA programme and may not re-take the exam. - Students who do not pass the qualifying exam may re-apply in the following academic year. - Students with a CGPA lower than 3.0 in the PGD programme are not eligible to enrol in the MA programme.

-3.7 Enrolment Procedure
+3.7 MA Programme Enrolment Procedure

-The EDA Registrar, assisted by Student Affairs, screens eligible candidates and contacts them to determine their interest in enrolling.
+Student Affairs screens eligible candidates and contacts them to determine their interest in enrolling.